 The demo shows the UNSC soldier from the previous trailer, whom 343 officially refers to as the Pilot, and Master Chief crash-land on the Halo ring.
 The Pilot seems a little resentful at the fact that ever since he found Master Chief floating in space, he’s gotten into nothing but trouble.
 Master Chief promises that the pair can look for a ship to get them off the ring once he has taken out three anti-aircraft cannons.

 Master Chief heads to one of the three cannons and comes across a message from the Banished’s leader.
-He asserts that he has control of the ring, says that he shares the same goal as “the Harbinger” of carrying out the Banished’s founder Atriox’s will, and challenges Master Chief to face off against him.
+He asserts that he has control of the ring, says that he shares the same goal as “the Harbinger” of carrying out the Banished’s founder Atriox’s will, and challenges Master Chief to face-off against him.

 The Banished leader is revealed in an interview to be War Chief Escharum, with speculation that the Harbinger he mentions is actually Cortana.
-What has happened to the rogue A.I., and the rest of the UNSC?
+What has happened to the rogue A.I. and the rest of the UNSC?
 Not even Master Chief knows, and uncovering that mystery is a journey the player and the Chief will go on together.

 343 Industries confirmed in an interview that they are looking for Halo Infinite to be a 10-year experience that gets updated, both technologically and with new story content, over time.
 The team did not confirm whether this was a live service game like Destiny 2.
 One of the first tech upgrades will be raytracing, which will be available soon after launch.
-The game will serve as a new platform, and a launching-off point for new fans, which ties into the sense of discovery to what happened between Guardians and Infinite.
+The game will serve as a new platform and a launching-off point for new fans, which ties into the sense of discovery to what happened between Guardians and Infinite.

 A major point of controversy among Halo fans has been Halo Infinite‘s graphical style and presentation demonstrated during July’s Xbox Games Showcase.
 Many criticized it for its low fidelity, lack of detail, and blocky nature.
 A community update called Infinite Inquiries provided answers to these concerns.

-The update assured fans 343 Industries has heard the feedback, both positive and negative, of consumers.
+The update assured fans that 343 Industries has heard the feedback, both positive and negative, of consumers.
 343 defended Halo Infinite‘s presentation in its similarities to Bungie’s first three Halo titles and classic art style, though it acknowledged gamers’ complaints about the game’s visual fidelity and is “working as quickly as possible on plans to address some of the feedback around detail, clarity, and overall fidelity.”
-With the game’s recent delay, the team will have more time to iron out some of the concerns pertaining to Infinite’s visuals.
+With the game’s recent delay, the team will have more time to iron out some of the concerns about Infinite’s visuals.

 Previous rumors insisted Halo Infinite would only come with a campaign at launch, though the community director for 343 Industries tweeted this was untrue and that multiplayer would accompany the campaign at release.